UniSharp/laravel-pagerender/README.md

 # Page Render Package for Laravel

- * Simple key-value storage
+ * Find your page by alias(aboutus, service, and so on), forget about id.
- * Support multi-level array (dot delimited keys) structure.
+ * Support page with parent-child structure.
- * Localization supported.
+ * Support custom view for different pages.
+ * Support breadcrumb(with ancestors function).

 ## Installation